 About

 My name is Kathy Alter.
-I’m a Web content editor/News director at GazetteOnline in Cedar Rapids, Iowa.
+Until Nov.
+1, 2008, I was a Web content editor at GazetteOnline in Cedar Rapids, Iowa.

-After over a decade as a Type II diabetic, my kidneys gave up the ghost early last year.
+After over a decade as a Type II diabetic, my kidneys gave up the ghost in early 2007.
 I began hemodialysis March 17 and by June had decided I wanted to try for a kidney transplant while my health — for an End Stage Renal Disease patient — was still relatively good.

-This is quite a trip and quite a learning experience.
-I hope to let readers into my new world and maybe help other kidney patients find some answers to common problems.
+It has been and still is quite a trip and quite a learning experience.
+I hope to let readers into my world and maybe help other kidney patients find some answers to common and some uncommon problems.

 To start at the beginning, read from the bottom up.